-IV.5 Policy Advisory Council Members
+IV.5 Policy Advisory Council (PAC) Members

 A PAC shall be established in accordance with 10 CFR 440.17.
-The regulations reflect DOE's intentions to offer Grantees some flexibility in the area of the PAC.
-In order to change the PAC to an existing Grantee council or commission, not affiliated with WAP, the Grantee must explain to DOE why the current WAP PAC is either non-existent or is not functioning as outlined in 10 CFR 440.17 of the Program regulations.
+The regulations reflect DOE's intentions to offer Grantees some flexibility in establishing the PAC.
+In order to change the PAC to an existing Grantee council or commission, not affiliated with WAP, the Grantee must explain to DOE why the current WAP PAC is either nonexistent or is not functioning as outlined in 10 CFR 440.17 of the Program regulations.
 DOE does not intend, nor does it mean to imply, that the Grantee has the discretionary authority to eliminate and replace the PAC without due process or cause.